Students registering for the Certificate or M.A. degree are required to take the following combinations of courses, as follows:

 In this course we will explore health and healing in the 18th and early 19th centuries.
 We examine the changing basis of European and North American medical theory and practice, the transformation of specialized spaces for healing such as the clinic, the hospital, and the asylum, the impact of epidemic diseases on the differential construction of public health systems, and the role of medicine in the construction of race, class, and ethnicity.
 View the course intro video here.

-150.727 Survey of the History of Medicine 4: Biomedicine in Context (3 credits )
+150.727 Survey of the History of Medicine 4: Biomedicine and its Consequences (3 credits)

 In this course we will explore the rapid transformation of health care from the late 19th century to the present day.
 We examine the historical connection between the laboratory and the clinic, the transformation of hospitals and medical schools, the shifting epidemiology of disease over the long 20th century, and the role of medicine and healthcare in mediating colonial and postcolonial relations between global North and South.